Can you spare a few minutes?

 Many people say that a positive side-effect of mediation is that it helps them to communicate again, which can only be a good thing, especially if you have children.

-For more information about how family mediation works see our separate guide A survival guide to using Family Mediation after a break up.
+For more information about how family mediation works see our separate guide A survival guide to using family mediation.

 Do we have to use mediation?